nepsdotin/php-tutorial/docs/unit-5/class.md

 }
 ```

-### Example of Class with Constant and how it can be accessed
+### Example of Class with Constant and different ways it can be accessed

 ```
 <?php